Gifted Learners in PreK-12 Education Certificate

 This certificate prepares teachers and administrators to lead the development, implementation, and supervision of gifted education curriculum and programming that equitably serves talented learners.
 Candidates will build specialized knowledge, from shaping instructional strategies to creating research-based program options, that encourages gifted learners to reach their full potential.

 The Gifted Education Certificate is a stand-alone, graduate certificate designed for teachers of students in grades 1-12.
 It is a part-time program and available online for your convenience.
-Our intimate class sizes provide for collaborative thought exchange and meaningful discussions, and are taught by top-tier Curry School faculty.Candidates may begin the program starting in the spring, summer, or fall terms.
+Our intimate class sizes provide for collaborative thought exchange and meaningful discussions, and are taught by top-tier University of Virginia School of Education and Human Development faculty.Candidates may begin the program starting in the spring, summer, or fall terms.

 The Certificate constitutes 12 credits that can be applied towards the 30-credit Master's Degree in Education with a focus in Gifted Education if you wish to obtain your master's degree in the future.
 Due to graduate school limits on credit transfers, students who wish to apply certificate credits to the M.Ed. should apply to the M.Ed. program before taking their third certificate course.